Experienced Denver Personal Injury Attorneys Fighting for You

 - Examples: Pain and suffering, emotional distress, loss of enjoyment of life, disfigurement, loss of consortium (intimacy or companionship).

-- Calculation: Determined based on the severity of the injury, its impact on the victim’s life, and sometimes using a multiplier of the economic damages.
+- Calculation: Determined based on the severity of the injury, its impact on the injury victim’s life, and sometimes using a multiplier of the economic damages.

 Punitive Damages